 - (1) Use table.
 The following apply to the uses outlined in this section.
 Refer to figure 27-107B-6, use table. - a.
 Use categories.
 Refer to sections 27-111 through 27-116. - b.
 Permitted and special uses.
 Each use may be permitted as-of-right, permitted with a special administrative permit, permitted as a special exception, or permitted with a special land use permit.
 Refer to figure 27-107B-6, use tables. - c.
 Number of uses.
 A lot may contain more than one use. - d.
 Principal and accessory uses.
 Each of the uses may function as either a principal use or accessory use on a lot, unless otherwise specified. - e.
 Building type.
 Each use shall be located within a permitted building type (refer to section 27-107D, building types), unless otherwise specified. - (2) Use subcategories.
 For the purposes of fulfilling the use mix requirements defined in each district table (refer to section 27-107B(b) through section 27-107B(e)), utilize the following subcategories of uses, consisting of those uses listed in the table, that may contribute to the mix.
-Some permitted uses are not included. - a.
+Some permitted uses are not included.

+a.
 Lodging and residence subcategory.
-Household living

-Group living Lodging
+Household living Group living Lodging

-- b.
+b.
 Civic subcategory.

 Club or lodge, private

 Cultural exhibit

 Educational services

 Hospital

 Place of worship

-- c.
+c.
 Office subcategory.

-Construction and building sales and service Medical service Office or consumer service Research and testing services
+Construction and building sales and service

+Medical service

+Office or consumer service

+Research and testing services

-- Retail sales subcategory.
+d.
+Retail sales subcategory.

-Retail sales

-Food and beverage retail sales
+Retail sales Food and beverage retail sales

-- e.
+e.
 Service use subcategory.

+Animal services

+Day care

+Repair or laundry services,

+consumer

+Personal improvement services

+Eating and drinking establishments

+Financial services

-Animal services Day care Repair or laundry services, consumer Personal improvement services Eating and drinking establishments Financial services Entertainment and spectator sports
+Entertainment and spectator sports

-- (3) Live-Work
+(3) Live-Work

-- a.
+a.
 Defined.
 Accessory nonresidential activity conducted wholly within a dwelling unit that allows employees, customers, or clients to visit.

-- b.
-Use Standards.
-All live-work is subject to the following:

-- Live-work is only allowed when the dwelling unit to which it is accessory has been approved in accordance with figure 27-107B-6, use table.
+27-107B Districts.